 If your client dies before age 75, we'll normally pay any benefits tax free.

 - If your client dies holding accumulation funds then the payment will be assessed against their lifetime allowance.
 This process is part of dealing with their estate and is carried out by your client's legal representative.
 Their beneficiaries will need to pay tax on any amount over the lifetime allowance or where it’s not paid within two years of Aviva being told of their death.

 - If your client dies holding de-accumulation funds then the payment will be tax free if paid as an income, and tax free if paid as a lump sum as long as that lump sum is paid within two years of Aviva being told of their death

 If your client dies aged 75 or over, their beneficiaries will pay tax at their marginal rate(s) of income tax on any benefits that they receive.
-If the plan is written under trust, or we make a single payment to a trust they have nominated, it will be taxed at 45%.
+If the plan is written under trust, or we make a lump sum payment to a trust that the client has nominated, it will be taxed at 45%.

 You can also use Pension Portfolio to administer any funds your client may inherit themselves.
 All inherited benefits must be held in a separate suitable arrangement.